Wireless microphones are prone to interference, noise, drop-outs, and many other RF problems.

 3. Intermodulation Distortion and Frequency Coordination

 Frequency coordination is essential in wireless systems (now easier than ever with RF Venue's Wireless System Builder) to avoid not only third party transmitters but also the harmful effects of Intermodulation Distortion (also referred to as IMD or "intermod").
 IMD is the result of two or more signals passing through a non-linear device, such as a diode or an amplifier.
 IMD manifests as ghost signals from wireless mic bodypack or handheld transmitters.
 These appear at predictable frequencies in the RF spectrum.
 If these ghosts are too close to one of the frequencies used by your microphone, audible distortion can result.

 Demonstrating intermodulation distortion (IMD)

-By carefully selecting frequencies, you can force the IM to occur only at frequencies that we don’t care about, and avoid those interference events altogether.
+By carefully selecting frequencies you can force the IM to occur only at frequencies that we don’t care about, and avoid those interference events altogether.
 This is most commonly achieved through determining an "intermod-free" set of frequencies, which can be accomplished through various software tools like RF Venue's Wireless System Builder, or Shure's Wireless Workbench, IAS, Wireless Manager and even onboard some receivers.
 But getting an elegant solution from these programs requires providing them with the best possible data.
 Many users connect their receivers as the scanning input, but remember, a receiver can only input the band it can receive and so no out of band information is provided for the calculations.
-A much better solution is to use a dedicated spectrum analyzer like the RF Explorer Pro Audio Edition

 The importance of frequency coordination in today's scene can not be understated as the wireless landscape continues to evolve with more and more devices competing for less available spectrum.
 Moving towards the July 2020 deadline for repacking the UHF band, it may become very difficult to use wireless mics without the frequency selections derived by these algorithms.
 So with each new spectrum change the challenges faced by audio professionals multiply.
 But thankfully, new methods and technologies are emerging to confront these problems and narrow the gap between the performance of wired and wireless systems.
 Be sure to examine other posts in our blog and subscribe to get bi-monthly updates on the latest.